 I have only see Grand Central in movies, but it always seemed like a sight I would love to visit.
 After seeing it in person, I can say that it is just as exquisite (if not more) than I imagined.
 High ceilings, beautiful architect, fancy stairwells, gorgeous artwork, all wrapped up into one multifunctional space (that being an actual train station, a tourist spot, a marketplace, etc).
 I enjoyed walking around and seeing everything inside, especially Grand Central Market.

 From there, we decided to take a walk.
-We exited to see the Chrysler building right in front of us.
+We were exited to see the Chrysler building right in front of us.
 It was a foggy day after the rain, but it still impressed me to no end that this building was so tall that you couldn’t see the top of it.
 New York has some amazingly tall buildings.

 We also walked to the edge of Manhattan to see the United Nations building.
 I was glad we did that.
 After all those years of studying the UN as an International Studies building, it was cool to see the headquarters.
 Obviously we couldn’t go in and explore, but I enjoyed just being in its presence.